Fraud Detection

 How to monitor and improve your Fraud Detection ML Models using Fiddler's AI Observability platform

-Machine learning-based fraud detection models have been proven to be more effective than humans when it comes to detecting fraud.
+Fraud detection models have proven to be more effective than humans when it comes to detecting fraud.
 However, if left unattended, the performance of fraud detection models can degrade over time leading to big losses for the company and dissatisfied customers.

 The Fiddler AI Observability platform provides a variety of tools that can be used to monitor, explain, analyze, and improve the performance of your fraud detection model.